cmeury/yamkins/README.md

 Jenkins plugin that posts notifications to Yammer groups written in Java.
 Please note, this plugin is under development and is not yet working.

+The plugin draws ideas and code from the similar [jenkins-hipchat-plugin](https://github.com/jlewallen/jenkins-hipchat-plugin).

+*Beware:* The rate limit for messages is 10 requests in 30 seconds.
+Rate limits are not respected by this plugin.
+However, for small and medium sized Jenkins installations this should never become a problem.

 ## Requirements

 * A Yammer user account